tvpollet/tvpollet.github.io/_pages/thesis_topics.md

 Nearly all work in psychology suffers from selection bias: some people will not sign up to certain studies.
 In the case of obesity, this could imply that there is range restriction: people exceeding a certain BMI might be unlikely to take part in advertised studies.
 Via coding samples of a leading journal and comparing those to the general population, we can find out if certain weight categories are over- or underrepresented.

+This project works best if there is more than one student.

+Here is a paper relating to this project, following a similar approach:

+**Pollet, T.V.**, & Saxton, T.K.
+(2019).
+How diverse are the samples used in the journals ‘Evolution & Human Behavior’ and ‘Evolutionary Psychology’?. *Evolutionary Psychological Science, 5,* 357–368. [open access](https://link.springer.com/article

 ### Which religions are covered in journals on the psychology of religion?

 Sampling is an issue for nearly all work in psychology.
 While christianity is the largest denomination across the world, other major religions such as Islam and Hinduism have over a billion followers.
 To which extent, do journals on the psychology religion also cover non-christian religious?